viet34tqc/file-storage/README.md

 This is the default feature of Clerk

-- An user can login via email or social medias (Facebook, Github)
+- An user can login via email or social media (Facebook, Github)
-- Once logged in, user can create a organization and will be the admin of that organization by default
+- Logged-in users can create an organization and become its default admin.
 - Admin can send invitation to other users.
 User can have role of 'admin' or 'user'
-- An user can join in multiple organization and an organization can have multiple users
+- Users can join multiple organizations, and each organization can have multiple users.

 ### Member invitation

-You can add new member to your organization by sending invitation to their email.
-You can search for this invitation in 'spam' folder
+Admins can invite new members to their organization via email.
+Invitations might be found in the recipient's spam folder.

 ### Convex and Clerk Authentication